ghc-proposals/ghc-proposals/proposals/0530-strict-box-denesting.rst

    newtype Example2 a = MkExample2 { exampleField2 ::  a }

-Today, any calls to ``MkExample1`` that remain after simplification will allocate a heap object at runtime, while calls to ``MkExample2`` are no-ops.
+Today, any calls to ``MkExample1`` that remain after simplification will allocate a heap object at run-time, while calls to ``MkExample2`` are no-ops.
 As a result, a call to ``exampleField1`` requires pointer-chasing to access the field stored in that heap object, while a call to ``exampleField2`` is again a no-op.
-But the semantic differences between their declarations are minor, and do not actually prevent a newtype-like elision of the ``MkExample1`` constructor at runtime.
+But the semantic differences between their declarations are minor, and do not actually prevent a newtype-like elision of the ``MkExample1`` constructor at run-time.

 Under this proposal, when ``-fstrict-box-denesting`` is enabled, GHC will automatically perform this newtype-like elision for constructors